mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 Here you can specify one or more custom configuration files which define SimConnect variables to request as Touch Portal States.
 This plugin comes with an extensive default set of states, however since the possibilities between which variables are requested, which units they are displayed in,and how they are formatted are almost endless.
 This option provides a way to customize the output as desired.

-Enter a file name here, with or w/out the suffix (`.ini` is assumed).
+Enter a file name here, with or w/out the suffix (".ini" is assumed).
 Separate multiple files with commas (and optional space).
 To include the default set of variables/states, use the name `Default` as one of the file names (in any position of the list).

 Files are loaded in the order in which they appear in the list, and in case of conflicting state IDs, the last one found will be used.

 The custom file(s) are expected to be in the folder specified in the "User Config Files Path" setting (see below).

+See [Using Custom States and Simulator Variables](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Using-Custom-States-and-Simulator-Variables) for more details.

 ### SimConnect.cfg Index (0 for MSFS, 1 for FSX, or custom)